 When you are ready to continue, change to the branch you actually want your changes to end up at and do the following:

-git checkout temp_refactor -- .
+git checkout feature/my_normal_feature_branchgit checkout temp_refactor -- .

 All your changes are now back as unstaged changes and you can continue your work.